spaceandtimelabs/blitzar/README.md

 ## Rust crate

-This repo contains the C++ implementation along with cbindings and a rust sys crate.
-If you are using rust, use the crate from the companion repo here: https://github.com/spaceandtimelabs/blitzar-rs.
+This repo contains the C++ implementation along with cbindings and a Rust sys-crate.
+If you are using Rust, use the crate from the companion repo here: https://github.com/spaceandtimelabs/blitzar-rs.